 - A recognition of, and appreciation for, the role of diversity in public service delivery.

-- The MPA Program seeks to serve North Dakota by educating future State and community public service professionals and through the research activities of the Bureau of Governmental Affairs.
+- The MPA Program serves North Dakota by educating future State and community public service professionals.

 - The MPA Program faculty are dedicated to: